armeljanz/grafc2t2/README.md

 # grafc2t2
-A general graph-based framework for top-N recommendation using content, temporal and trust information
+A general graph-based framework for top-N recommendation using content, temporal and trust information in a personalized PageRank system.